 Shaft diameter is usually fixed by the machine's torque or stability considerations.
-For the shaft, we recommend an H6 tolerance with a surface finish of Ra 0.4um.
-Load capacity varies with bearing lengths for which there are 3 standard ratios of length to diameter.
+For the shaft, we recommend an H6 tolerance with a surface finish of Ra 0.4 μm.
+Load capacity varies with bearing lengths; there are 3 standard ratios of length to diameter.
 Other ratios can also be supplied to optimize performance.
-As an initial guide, radial load divided by projected area should not exceed 3.8 MPa, therefore it is advisable to design below this limit.
+As an initial guide, radial load divided by projected area should not exceed 3.8 MPa.

-Note: Projected area can be found by multiplying the bearing's length times the diameter.
+Note: Projected area can be found by multiplying the bearing's length by the diameter.

 Installation And Tolerances